Menditect/documentation/additional/01-howtos/03-design-tests/playwright-frontend-test.md

 ## Playwright Test Structure

-As can be seen in the example "ACT_Playwright_Full_Test" microflow, each Playwright Test has the same basic structure:
+As can be seen in the example "ACT_Playwright_Full_Test" microflow in the Starter Kit, each Playwright Test has the same basic structure:
 - Setup
 - Locators and Actions
 - Teardown